-- PDU session information at the serving NG-RAN node contains mapping information per QoS Flow to a corresponding E-RAB. - At handover preparation, the source NG-RAN node shall decide which mapped E-RABs are proposed to be subject to data forwarding and provide this information in the source-to-target container to the target eNB. - The target eNB assigns forwarding TEID/TNL address(es) for the E-RAB(s) for which it accepts data forwarding. - A single data forwarding tunnel is established between the source NG-RAN node and UPF per PDU session for which at least data for a single QoS Flow is subject to data forwarding.
+- Only forwarding of downlink data is supported. - PDU session information at the serving NG-RAN node contains mapping information per QoS Flow to a corresponding E-RAB. - At handover preparation, the source NG-RAN node shall decide which mapped E-RABs are proposed to be subject to data forwarding and provide this information in the source-to-target container to the target eNB.
+Based on availability of direct data forwarding path the source NG-RAN node may request to apply direct data forwarding by indicating direct data forwarding path availability to the 5GC. - The target eNB assigns forwarding TEID/TNL address(es) for the E-RAB(s) for which it accepts data forwarding. - In case of indirect data forwarding, a single data forwarding tunnel is established between the source NG-RAN node and UPF per PDU session for which at least data for a single QoS Flow is subject to data forwarding.